pawaters/dating-app/README.md

 1. git clone https://github.com/pawaters/matcha
 3. `docker-compose up --build` in the root directory (takes 3 minutes)
-4. To create users, go to /script folder, Run `docker-compose up --build` (takes 3-4 minutes to create 500 users)
+4. To create users, go to /script folder, Run `docker-compose up --build` (takes 3 minutes)
 5. Go to `localhost:3000` in your browser, `localhost:8080` for db admin, All fake users' password is Matcha1!

 **Stack:**